metricly/metricly-docs/content/api/api-packages.md

 10\.
 Install the package via a POST request to **/packages/install**.
 Successful package installations return a JSON template with a unique **id** for the package.

 {{% notice tip %}}
-You can build complete packages from scratch or add/remove content from available packages found in the Github library.
+You can build complete packages from scratch or add/remove content from available packages found in the GitHub library.
 Virtana recommends starting with an existing package as a template before creating a completely custom package.
 {{% /notice %}}

 {{% /expand %}}